 Making your own cuticle oil at home is easy.
 For detailed instructions and measurements, please see the recipe card at the bottom of this post.

-- Before making your cuticle oil, clean your glass rollerball bottle or nail polish bottle and allow to dry.
+- Before making your cuticle oil, clean a glass rollerball bottle or nail polish bottle and allow it to dry.

 - Using a small funnel, carefully pour your plant oils and vitamin E into your desired container.

 - Add a few drops of essential oils.